Budibase/website/content/blog/data/using-a-form-to-enter-google-sheets-data.md

 For example, you might want to introduce extra levels of security, monitoring, or other measures.

 Or you might simply have your own infrastructure and want to use it.
-Check out our [forms page](https://budibase.com/forms/) to learn more about how Budibase empowers teams to build advanced forms on top of exiting data.
+Check out our [forms page](https://budibase.com/forms/) to learn more about how Budibase empowers teams to build advanced forms on top of existing data.

 Here’s what our finished app looks like: